whitehaven/wild-harp-build/README.md

 - [ ] establish stall and max speeds for autopilot and landing tuning
 - [ ] test terrain (may need to be live on field)

+### Publication

+- [ ] post VTX models to Printables
+- [ ] post camera mount models to Printables
+- [ ] post FC mount models to Printables

 ## Future Directions

+- laminate entire body with clear wrap for added strength and lower drag.
 - rebuild as VTOL for better landings

 ---